rohit0718/tp/docs/UserGuide.md

 #### Delete a module: `delete mod`

 Deletes a module from the ModBook.
-This command can only be executed in the [modules view](#modules-view).
+You can only execute this command in the [modules view](#modules-view).

 Format: `delete mod INDEX`